jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.md

 particularly draining since I'm utterly powerless to do anything to help.

-My borther and I used to stay up late reading or watching TV when I came home from college.
+My brother and I used to stay up late reading or watching TV when I came home from college.
 Once in a while, he'd ask me a question and while we were in the middle of the conversation, I'd realize he was asleep.
 Answering these tickets is a bit like that.
 They are just